 Including the lining of the vagina causing it to become dry and inflamed.

 Pelvic radiation therapy can cause scarring that may shorten or even narrow the vagina.

-Both chemotherapy and radiation therapy can also lead to all sorts of hormonal changes, which may lead some women to experience early symptoms of menopause, an end to menstrual periods or a worsening of already existing menopausal symptoms.
+Both chemotherapy and radiation therapy can lead to all sorts of hormonal changes, which may result in some women experiencing early symptoms of menopause, an end to menstrual periods or a worsening of already existing menopausal symptoms.

 Some of the more common pelvic health symptoms that can come with cancer treatment include:

 Most at risk for these symptoms are women who have undergone treatments for:

 As we mentioned earlier, chemotherapy and radiation therapy can cause all sorts of hormonal changes, including early, induced, or temporary menopause.